 Kansas training requirements.

 In Kansas, a licensed electrologist is required to have at least 500 clock hours of training.
 To become licensed, they must then take a written and practical exam.
 However, education should be ongoing.
 An electrologist who cares about their profession will attend several continuing education events each year, and they will subscribe to professional publications.
-The Kansas Association of Professional Electrologists provides four TWO continuing education events and several newsletters each year to keep our members updated.
+The Kansas Association of Professional Electrologists provides educational events and KANSAS BOARD OF COSMETOLOGY

 Licensed versus certified.

 A state licensed electrologist has followed the minimum requirements for becoming licensed.
 The state does not require or provide certification for electrologists.
 Certification is provided on a national level for electrologists who strive to increase their knowledge in the profession.
 Certification is attained by examination and maintained with continuing education.

 What to expect during your consultation.

 The electrologist has you complete a health history form, and gives you a list of the risks of treatment and instructions for taking care of your skin after the treatment.
 The electrologist explains how the treatment works, and answers any questions you have regarding the treatment.
 The electrologist uses disposable filaments/needles and has a sharps container for used disposables.
 There is a dry heat or autoclave sterilizer for forceps.
 The treatment room is clean, well lit, well ventilated and has hot and cold running water.
 The electrologist explains office policies or procedures that affect you.